 See more in:

-This Flu Season – How Bad Is It?
+This Flu Season – How Bad Was It?

-According to the Centers for Disease Control and Prevention (CDC), more than 200,000 people have tested positive for the flu across the country since October.
-Most of those cases have been caused by influenza A, more specifically the H3N2 strain of the virus.
-This season, the flu has caused the deaths of 133 children nationwide.
+According to the Centers for Disease Control and Prevention (CDC), more than 223,000 people tested positive for the flu across the country from October 2017 to May 2018.
+Most of those cases were caused by influenza A, more specifically the H3N2 strain of the virus.
+The flu caused the deaths of 169 children nationwide.

-In Maryland, more than 29,000 people have tested positive for the flu — about 1,200 of those patients were from The Johns Hopkins Hospital.
-Influenza A is also the most common strain of the virus that has been seen statewide.
-Influenza-like illnesses continue to be circulating at minimal levels around the state.
+In Maryland, more than 34,000 people tested positive for the flu — more than 1,400 of those patients were from The Johns Hopkins Hospital.
+Influenza A was also the most common strain of the virus that was seen statewide.

 “The flu is always a serious problem that we try and combat by getting people vaccinated and using very standard infection prevention strategies like washing hands and staying home when sick,” Maragakis says.